cyberphone/cbor-everywhere/README.md

-- The example features the two major HTTP header elements, plus another example header needing a more sophisticated handling including canonicalization as described in the mentioned IETF draft.
+- The example features the two major HTTP header elements, plus another example header needing a more sophisticated handling including canonicalization as described in the aforementioned IETF draft.
 - Top level keys **2**-**5** are specific for the (payment oriented) example.
 - Top level key **-1** holds a signature container based on [COSE](https://www.rfc-editor.org/rfc/rfc9052.html)